LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Related Work

 \section{Related Work}

-3D feature extraction and description are classic topics in computer vision.
-Based on the extraction strategy, these methods can be divided into hand-crafted methods and deep neural network (DNN) methods.
+Based on the extraction strategy, current 3D feature extraction methods can be divided into hand-crafted methods and deep neural network (DNN) methods.

 \textbf{Hand-crafted methods}.
-This methods mainly extract local or global 3D features.
-Among the local feature extraction methods, the histograms are usually used to represent different characteristics of local surface.
-Local 3D feature extraction methods usually search local reference frame at first, and then the descriptor is expressed as the spatial or geometric distribution in the local reference frame.
-In \cite{chen20073d}, the authors form the 2D histogram descriptor by accumulating points in particular bins along the two dimensions (i.e., the shape index value, and the cosin of the angle between the surface normals).
+The histograms are usually used to represent different characteristics of the local surface.
 PFH \cite{Rusu2008} generates a multi-dimensional histogram feature of point pairs in the support region.
-To represent local 3D features more efficiently, FPFH \cite{rusu2009fast} firstly builds a Simplified Point Feature Histogram (SPFH) for each point by calculating the relationships between the point and its neighbors, and then the weighted sum of the SPFH is constructed in the support region.
-In \cite{salti2014shot}, the spatial and geometric statical informations are combined to describe the features, and encode the histograms of the surface normals in different spatial locations.
-In order to improve the matching efficiency, a binary quatization method B-SHOT \cite{prakhya2015b} is proposed that converts a real valued vector to a binary vector.
-In general, local 3D feature extraction methods are usually sensitive to the changes of local information, and these methods may not be suitable for the 3D feature extraction of sparse LiDAR point cloud that usually contains lots of repeated local features.
+FPFH \cite{Rusu2009} builds a Simplified Point Feature Histogram (SPFH) for each point by calculating the relationships between the point and its neighbors.
+SHOT \cite{salti2014shot} combines the spatial and geometric statical information and encodes the histograms of the surface normals in different spatial locations.
+In order to improve the matching efficiency, a binary quantization method B-SHOT \cite{prakhya2015b} is proposed that converts a real-valued vector to a binary vector.
+3DHoPD \cite{Prakhya2017a} transforms the 3D keypoints into a new 3D space to generate histogram descriptions.
+In addition, the global descriptor Seed \cite{fan2020seed} is a segmentation-based method for the place recognition task of LiDAR SLAM.
+Moreover, GOSMatch \cite{zhu2020gosmatch} extracts the histogram-based graph descriptor for the place recognition of LiDAR SLAM.
+Due to the sparsity of the LiDAR point cloud, the statistical methods may fail to generate effective feature representation when there are not enough points.